Troublem1/MLE/README.md

 interested in contributing?, fork, clone and started!!

 # Help and Support
-Documentation , Code Refinery and Improvements
+Documentation, Code Refinery and Improvements

 # Acknowedgement:
-Special thanks to worldQuant University and Udacity:AWS Scholarship, for their awesome lecture content.
+Special thanks to WorldQuant University and Udacity:AWS Scholarship, for their awesome lecture content.